weaviate/weaviate-io/developers/weaviate/current/core-knowledge/basics.md

 Weaviate is a database of the type search engine, and it's specifically built to work with vector representations produced by machine learning models.
 Hence, Weaviate is a vector search engine (but we will still like you if you call it a vector database).

 > 💡 When working with a database, you want [full CRUD support](https://en.wikipedia.org/wiki/Create,_read,_update_and_delete).
 Not all approximate nearest neighbor algorithms support this, and not all incumbent databases (/search engines) are optimized for this type of indexing.
-These reasons are -among others- the most important to why Weaviate exists You can also learn more about this by reading [this blog post](https://db-engines.com/en/blog_post/87).
+These reasons are -among others- the most important to why Weaviate exists.
+You can also learn more about this by reading [this blog post](https://db-engines.com/en/blog_post/87).

 ## Data objects in Weaviate